strangerstudios/pmpro-vat-tax/readme.txt

 == Changelog ==

 = .4.1 =
-* BUG: Changed GB back to UK in countries list.
+* BUG: The United Kingdom has the country code GB but VAT uses UK.
+We are swapping GB to UK when validating the VAT number.
+We are still storing the ISO country code in our database and on invoices/etc (for Greece as well).
+We should also swap these when showing them on the invoice.

 = .4 =
 * BUG: Fixed bug where checkouts to non-EU countries with the EU Country value not set were failing.
 These checkouts should go through fine without VAT applied.